surgems/ec-events/content/collections/kids-rides/inflatable-play-centre.md

         content:
           -
             type: text
-            text: 'Bounce, run, climb and slide this giant bouncy play centre has it all.'
+            text: 'Bounce, run, climb and slide through this giant bouncy play centre that has it all.
+This inflatable play centre is perfect for kids to keep themselves busy and make friends whilst tumbling through the exciting areas.  '
       -
         type: paragraph
       -